Everything You Need To Know About Ice Hockey SkatesPosted by Drake Martin

 Skate Sizing & Advice

-Players can always come by Discount Hockey in Los Angeles, CA for skate sizing, repairs, and advice.
+Players can always come by any of our xHockeyProducts locations in New Jersey and New York for skate sizing, repairs, and advice.
 Our friendly gear experts will help get you into the right pair of skates every time.

-Discount Hockey is also the only store in Southern California where you can get your feet scanned by the Bauer 3D Skate Lab!
+Discount Hockey is also in New Jersey, where you can get your feet scanned by the Bauer 3D Skate Lab!
 This scanner tells you exactly which size, width, and Bauer skate family you'll need to improve your performance and comfort on the ice.

 Be sure to read our other articles about skates here: